Wakatakakage Atsushi: Sumo debut and promotion

-San'yaku

-After consecutive winning records at the top maegashira rank in November 2021 and January 2022, Wakatakakage was promoted to a career-best rank of sekiwake for the March 2022 tournament.
+After consecutive winning records at the top rank in November 2021 and January 2022, Wakatakakage was promoted to a career-best rank of for the March 2022 tournament.

-He followed up this sekiwake debut by winning his first makuuchi tournament after producing a 12-3 record and defeating co-leader Takayasu in a playoff, along with receiving his third Technique prize.
-This marked the first time in 86 years that a newly promoted sekiwake won the championship (after Futabayama in 1936), as well as the first time in 50 years that a wrestler from Fukushima Prefecture won the championship (after Tochiazuma in January 1972).
-Wakatakakage failed to defeat ōzeki Shōdai in the final regulation match (thus missing out on the Outstanding Performance Prize that he would have received with a 13–2 record), but was guaranteed at least a playoff as Takayasu had lost his own match to Abi earlier in the day.
+He followed up this debut by winning his first tournament after producing a 12-3 record and defeating co-leader Takayasu in a playoff, along with receiving his third Technique prize.
+This marked the first time in 86 years that a newly promoted won the championship (after Futabayama in 1936), as well as the first time in 50 years that a wrestler from Fukushima Prefecture won the championship (after Tochiazuma in January 1972).
+Wakatakakage failed to defeat Shōdai in the final regulation match (thus missing out on the Outstanding Performance Prize that he would have received with a record), but was guaranteed at least a playoff as Takayasu had lost his own match to Abi earlier in the day.

-Wakatakakage followed up his tournament win with a 9–6 record in the May 2022 tournament.
-Maintaining his sekiwake rank in July, Wakatakakage recovered from losing his first three matches in September to produce an 11–4 record.
+Wakatakakage followed up his tournament win with a record in the May 2022 tournament.
+Maintaining his rank in July, Wakatakakage recovered from losing his first three matches in September to produce an record.
 He received his fourth Technique Prize on the final day.
-He achieved an 8–7 record in the November tournament to close out the year.
+He achieved an record in the November tournament to close out the year.

 Injury and relegation

-In the January 2023 tournament Wakatakakage earned a 9–6 record.
-He withdrew towards the end of the March 2023 basho after injuring his right ACL and meniscus in his win over Kotonowaka on Day 13.
-The following month stablemaster Arashio (former maegashira Sōkokurai) announced that Wakatakakage would be sidelined for up to one year after undergoing reconstructive knee surgery.
-After his operation, Wakatakage resumed training at the end of August 2023, notably facing sandanme stablemates.
+In the January 2023 tournament Wakatakakage earned a record.
+He withdrew towards the end of the March 2023 after injuring his right ACL and meniscus in his win over Kotonowaka on Day 13.
+The following month stablemaster Arashio (former Sōkokurai) announced that Wakatakakage would be sidelined for up to one year after undergoing reconstructive knee surgery.
+After his operation, Wakatakage resumed training at the end of August 2023, notably facing stablemates.
 When withdrawing from the September tournament, his medical certificate with the Sumo Association indicated he would need "approximately one month of treatment and outpatient rehabilitation."